ssagear/photoeccentric/README.rst

-photoeccentric: transit light curve analysis for eccentric planetary systems
+photoeccentric is a transit light curve analysis tool for eccentric transiting systems.

----
+photoeccentric has its documentation hosted at https://photoeccentric.readthedocs.io/en/latest/.

 .. image:: docs/logo.jpeg
    :width: 400